Skip to navigation Skip to main content

 Tailwind CSS

 Tailwind CSS generates CSS code using a combination of configuration files, JavaScript, and PostCSS plugins.
+This generated file only contains the utility classes that are used in the project, thus reducing the size of the final CSS file compared to other CSS frameworks.

 CSS generation